-Several Standard Model scattering cross-sections, like WW-scattering (some Feynman graphs are shown in the picture on the right) violate unitarity at high energy as $\sigma(WW \rightarrow ZZ) \propto E^2$ .
-This energy dependency clearly makes the theory nonrenormalizable.
+Several Standard Model scattering cross-sections, like WW-scattering (some Feynman graphs are shown in the picture on the right) violate unitarity at high energy as $\sigma(WW \to ZZ) \propto E^2$.
+This energy dependency clearly makes the theory non-renormalizable.